-Heating and hot water Repair category 2 Notes I am unable to confirm the installation date or service history of the central heating boiler.
+Heating and hot water Repair category 2 Notes The central heating boiler and radiators are of an older design.
 Informed opinion suggests that boilers have a life expectancy between 10 and 20 years depending on the quality of the boiler and whether or not regular maintenance has been carried out.
 Future repair or replacement should be anticipated.
 It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
+It is assumed that the central heating system has been properly installed and maintained to meet with all relevant regulations, particularly in respect of flue and ventilation requirements.
 Boilers and central heating systems should be tested and serviced by a Gas Safe registered contractor on an annual basis to ensure their safe and efficient operation.